HTTP-APIs/http-apis.github.io/Parser.md

-# Open Api to Hydra Parser
+# Open API to Hydra Parser

-The aim is to obtain the most accurate representaion of API`s defined using Open Api specification to Hydra Specifications .
+The aim is to obtain the most accurate representation of API`s defined using Open API specification to Hydra Specifications.

 ## Parser Structure

-The parser starts parsing from the 'paths' object of the OAS spec from where it parses every path and method to check if the "parameter" or "responses" block is referring to a object definition defined in the spec itself , if found the parser goes to whatever location is defined to parse the object defiend there .
+The parser starts parsing from the 'paths' object of the OAS spec from where it parses every path and method to check if the "parameter" or "responses" block is referring to an object definition defined in the spec itself, if found the parser goes to whatever location is defined to parse the object defined there .

-From the object definition it gets details like class name , description etc .
-It also gets the properties of the object defined from there .
-All this information is used to define a class and its supported_props .
+From the object definition, it gets details like class name, description etc. It also gets the properties of the object defined from there.
+All this information is used to define a class and its supported_props.

-This class definition is stored in a dict mapped with the class name .
-The class name is also stored in set to easy retrieval .
+This class definition is stored in a `dictionary` mapped with the class name.
+The class name is also stored in a set for easy retrieval.

-The "responses" block defined under "path"/"method" of oas spec is parsed to check if the api is returning a collection/array of items .
-This information is used to determine if the class in the picture is to be defined as a collecion or not.
+The "responses" block defined under "path"/"method" of OAS spec is parsed to check if the API is returning a collection/array of items.
+This information is used to determine if the class in the picture is to be defined as a collection or not.

-When all of this is done we parse the method to obtain details like class_expects , class_returns , status codes , messages etc .
-Using the class name or path in question we fetch the already defined HydraClass from dict and add the operation as "supported_ops" of the Hydra Class .
+When all of this is done we parse the method to obtain details like class_expects, class_returns, status codes, messages etc. Using the class name or path in question we fetch the already defined `HydraClass` from `dictionary` and add the operation as "supported_ops" of the Hydra Class.

-Finally we add all the classes with or without operations defined on them to the api doc and we generate entrypoint for system .
+Finally, we add all the classes with or without operations defined on them to the API doc and we generate `Entrypoint` for the system.

 ## Usage of Doc Writer Module

-Doc Writer module is being used at serveral places to form the Hydra Api Documentation .
-The following classes have been used :  <br><br>
+Doc Writer module is being used at several places to form the Hydra API Documentation.
+The following classes have been used :
-    1. HydraClass :
-        Hydra Class is being used to create hydra class after parsing the object referred in the 'path' object .<br>
+- HydraClass : Hydra Class is being used to create hydra class after parsing the object referred in the 'path' object.
-    2. HydraDoc : HydraDoc is being used to initialise     Api Documentation using name , title ,              description , api name and base url from the 'info' block of the OAS spec . <br>
+- HydraDoc: HydraDoc is being used to initialize API Documentation using name, title, description, API name and base URL from the `info` block of the OAS spec.
-    3. HydraClassProp: HydraClassProp is used to add       "SupportedProperty" to the Hydra Class.
-The properties are extracted from the object definition in the OAS spec and parsed to check type , required flag . <br>
+- HydraClassProp: HydraClassProp is used to add `SupportedProperty` to the Hydra Class.
+The properties are extracted from the object definition in the OAS spec and parsed to check type, required flag.
-    4. HydraClassOp: HydraClassOp is used to add           "SupportedOperation" to the Hydra Class .
-The operations on a Hydra Class are basically the paths obtained by parsing the 'paths' object of the OAS spec .
-Information like what expected input vocab, expected output vocab , status codes and the corresponding message as well as the collection flag is used to add the property to the Hydra Class<br>
+- HydraClassOp: HydraClassOp is used to add `SupportedOperation` to the Hydra Class.
+The operations of a Hydra Class are basically the paths obtained by parsing the 'paths' object of the OAS spec.
+Information like what expected input vocab, expected output vocab, status codes and the corresponding message, as well as the collection flag, is used to add the property to the Hydra Class

 ![Scr](https://user-images.githubusercontent.com/19390504/41200793-fce5cace-6cc8-11e8-9956-5155fd94cfab.png)